Derivative principles for invariant ensembles: Preliminaries

 Here $a, b$ are multi-indices, i.e. $x^a=x_1^{a_1}x_2^{a_2}\ldots x_n^{a_n}$ and $|a|=a_1+a_2+\ldots+a_n$.
 Functions in this set are nice enough that even its Fourier transform is differentiable as well as sufficiently integrable for dropping the Gaussian regularisation in the inverse transform.
 Pushing $m$ to infinity gives the well-known Schwartz functions.
 We also remark here that such differentiability can be relaxed with the help of distribution theory, but for convenience we keep this differentiable version.

 For the study of the Hankel class of matrix spaces $M_\nu$, another additive multivariate transform needs to be introduced -- the Hankel transform, which is the reason for the chosen name \textit{Hankel class}.
-Let us remark that the joint probability density of the squared singular values $f$ acts on the $\mathbb{R}_+^n$.
-The Hankel transform acts on a related function so that it is only defined on $L^1(\R_+^n)$.
+Let us remark that the joint probability density of the squared singular values $f$ acts only on the $\mathbb{R}_+^n$, for which the Hankel transform is also defined.

 \begin{definition}[Hankel transform] Let $\nu$ be a parameter in the set $\mathbb{N}_0\cup\{\pm 1/2\}$.
 For a function $\hat{f}\in L^1(\R_+^n)$, its Hankel transform with parameter $\nu$ and its inverse transform are given by